 Use Salted Irish Butter

 The extra fat makes all the difference.
-Also using salted butter makes a flavor-balanced crust.
+Why use salted butter?
+Using salted butter makes a flavor-balanced crust.

 Tip for Cutting Butter into Perfect Pieces